qcgm1978/wechat-term2-demo/README.md

         show the gift inventoryCount isn't 0

     2, trolley:
-        hide the add, minus btn if inventory is 0
+        hide the add, minus btn if inventory is 0 (done)